 How to Find a New Church.
 Are you looking to change your Church?
 One of the most challenging things for a Christian is how to find a ministry that meets their spiritual, emotional, and social needs., Do they have child care, children’s programs, singles ministry, marriage support groups?
 If you believe you are called to the ministry, it is important to find a church that trains and encourages those calls to do specific work for the Lord.

-There are also those who are discouraged with their church experience or have had experiences and a reluctant to become a church member again.
+Some are discouraged with their church experience or have had experiences and a reluctant to become a church member again.
 Whatever your situation, know that God loves you.
-You are a part of the body of Christ and the Lord will minister healing and restoration to you.
+You are a part of the body of Christ, and the Lord will minister healing and restoration to you.
 Find a place to come together with other believers for the sake of fellowship and hearing God’s word.
-Know that God is still doing a work in your life, and out of your experience, God will get the glory.
+Know that God is still doing work in your life, and out of your experience, God will get the glory.
 Continue to read the Bible and seek the Lord through prayer.

 The Benefits of a Smaller Ministry

-I may be prejudiced, but when I came to the Lord, I attended a little home fellowship.
+I may be prejudiced, but I attended a little home fellowship when I came to the Lord.
 It was small and intimate, and I was able to ask questions and receive prayer and counseling when I needed it.
 It was a place where people were mentored and found Godly accountability.
 That small fellowship has since become a thriving church in the inner city.
-That little home church has also birthed many, Pastors, Evangelists, Prophets, Teachers and Apostles.
+That little home church has also birthed many, Pastors, Evangelists, Prophets, Teachers, and Apostles.